genesiscommunitysuccess/docs/docs/platform-reference/data-servers/configure.md

 **Top level only settings**

-**lmdbAllocateSize**: sets the size of the memory mapped file of the in-memory detabase used to store dataserver query rows.
+**lmdbAllocateSize**: sets the size of the memory mapped file of the in-memory cache used to store dataserver query rows.
 This configuration seeting can only be applied at the top level and affects the whole dataserver.

 Please note that this is the size in bytes, to use MB or GB use the `MEGA_BYTE` or `GIGA_BYTE` functions.
 Defaults to 2 GB.